arunimajana480/Hospital_Management_System/README.md

 ## Contact

-If you have any questions or feedback, please contact the author at [email address].
+If you have any questions or feedback, please contact the author at [arunimajana112.in@gmail.com].